tokudamaho/Prediction_of_plasmids_destination/README.md

 # Prediction_of_plasmids_destination

-Title:** Predicting plasmid destinations: Harnessing k-mer compositions for conjugative transfer DOI:** TBD
+Title:** Predicting plasmid destinations: Harnessing k-mer compositions for conjugative transfer:
+DOI:** TBD:
 This page contains a script and dataset for predicting the destination of plasmids using the k-mer composition and DNABERT embedding described in Tokuda et al.

 ## Data availability